DavStella/Car_Sales_Analysis-2020/README.md

 ### Date Insight
 ![](MSTinsight.png)

-we could see the effect of the number of months on the Sales.
-For example, Volkswagen was sold only in January, hence the low number of sales, unlike the top brands which were sold throughout the year
+We could see the effect of the number of months on the Sales.
+For example, Ekiti sold for just in three(3) months, hence the low number of sales, unlike Lagos which had sales through out the year running from January - December.
 ## Conclusions & Recommendations
 ###	Optimize Branch Locations:
 - Prioritize branches in high-performance areas like Lagos and consider downsizing in less profitable Location such as Ekiti.